BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 <p>“I say it did,” replied the other.
 What’s the matter?”</p>
 ```

-There is however no enforced standard.
+There is, however, no enforced standard.
 The following example is from a real book that contains a single XHTML with the entire text and with seemingly random formatting:

 ```html
 <p>